metomi/rose/sphinx/user-guide/configuration.rst

    # key-5 is program ignored.
    !!key-5=value 5

-..
-TODO - edit 'rose-lang.py' syntax highlighting to not throw error e.g. for
-   'key-2' double-line specification above (with multiple instances in other User Guide files).

 .. note::
    In this document, the shorthand ``SECTION=KEY=VALUE`` is used to represent a ``KEY=VALUE`` pair in a ``[SECTION]`` of an INI format file.